-Commercial banking is a group of bank products and services designed to meet the financial needs of corporations, medium and large businesses, and government clients.
-These can include deposit accounts, commercial lending offerings, merchant services, and investment products.
+Commercial banking refers to the products and services designed to meet the financial needs of corporations, medium and large businesses, and government clients.
+Examples of commercial banking products include deposit accounts, commercial lending offerings, merchant services, and investment products.

-This contrasts with retail banking, which offers similar financial services to individual clients and the general public and, in most cases, the same banking provider offers commercial and retail banking services.
-Banks will provide products and services to small businesses out of one or both of those banking categories.
+This contrasts with retail banking, which offers similar financial services to individual clients and the general public.
+In most cases, the same banking provider offers commercial and retail banking services.

 If you need commercial banking products and services, Bank of America is an excellent option.
 You can earn cash back bonuses for opening a new business checking account, and it offers a wide range of small business resources and products.
 Visit Bank of America’s website for more information.

 - Commercial banking is a set of bank products and services created to serve the financing needs of corporations, midsized and large businesses, and government clients.
 These include deposit accounts, commercial loans, merchant services, and investment products.

 - Commercial banking functions include accepting deposits, lending funds, acting as an agent, and offering other financial and utility services.